Lockheed Have Blue: Origins

 The Lockheed Have Blue was born out of a requirement to evade radar detection.
-During the Vietnam War, radar-guided SAMs and AAA posed a significant threat to US aircraft.
-For this reason, strike aircraft during the war often required support aircraft to perform combat air patrols and suppression of enemy air defenses (SEAD).
-The 1973 Yom Kippur War again highlighted the vulnerability of aircraft to SAMs – the Israeli Air Force lost 109 aircraft in 18 days.
-During the Cold War, the Soviet Union developed an integrated defense network, central to which were medium- to long-range surveillance radars.
-SAMs and AAAs would be set up around key locations to defend them from incoming enemy aircraft.
+During the Vietnam War, radar-guided SAMs and AAA downed many US aircraft, leading planners to accompany strike aircraft with support aircraft to perform combat air patrols and suppression of enemy air defenses (SEAD).
+The 1973 Yom Kippur War again highlighted the vulnerability of aircraft to SAMs; the Israeli Air Force lost 109 aircraft in 18 days.
+During the Cold War, the Soviet Union developed an integrated defense network around medium- to long-range surveillance radars.
+SAMs and AAAs would be set up around key locations to defend them from enemy aircraft.
 If the loss ratio of Israel during the Yom Kippur War was experienced by NATO forces during a military confrontation with the Warsaw Pact, NATO aircraft numbers would be depleted within two weeks.

-In 1974, DARPA secretly requested answers from five aircraft manufacturers regarding two considerations.
+In 1974, DARPA secretly asked five aircraft manufacturers about two considerations.
 The first was about the signature thresholds at which an aircraft is virtually undetectable.
-The second point was whether these companies had the capability to design and manufacture such an aircraft.
-Fairchild and Grumman declined to participate, while General Dynamics insisted on the use of electronic countermeasures.
-As a result, General Dynamics left the discussion.
+The second point was whether these companies could design and manufacture such an aircraft.
+Fairchild and Grumman declined to participate.
+General Dynamics insisted on the use of electronic countermeasures and consequently left the discussion.
 The remaining two companies, McDonnell Douglas and Northrop, were each awarded $100,000 for further research.